SamFeltip/Blog-Content/On Leadership.md

 ---
-tags:
+tags: [article, christianity, talks]
-  - talks
-  - christianity
 ---

 # Leadership

-## our examples of leadership
+## Our Examples of Leadership

 ### Positive

 - Dance (man leads, man is not the focus)
 - Marriage (Man leads, man should die for wife as Christ dies for church)
 - Conductor
 - Christ (God leads, Self sacrifice)

 ### Negative

 CEO celebrities

 Marriage (Patriarchy)

 Boastful leadership

-## The consequences of earthly leadership
+## The Consequences of Earthly Leadership

 - [[Mini Christ]]

-## The cost of leadership
+## The Cost of Leadership

 Earthly leadership is “because I’m the best, I’m in charge.
 And because I’m in charge, I’m what matters”